 - Testing network devices that are accessible outside the organization, such as FW, routers, mail servers, etc.

-Penetration testing for mobile apps, or a specific mobile device, has become essential as work and home life blend with each other.
+Penetration testing for mobile apps, or a specific mobile device, has become essential as work and home life blend.
 Many employees use their smartphones for the day-to-day management of work, and it’s like the holiday season for hackers, as mobile has become an easy and popular target.
-App creators might request a penetration test to reduce the risk of a successful attack from an infected mobile, as well as to ensure the safety of the user device in case of an infected code.
+App creators might request a penetration test to reduce the risk of a successful attack from an infected mobile and to ensure the user’s device’s safety in case of an infected code.

 Mobile pen testing is also relevant to any professional who has sensitive information concerning their clients and is defined as a target for hackers – lawyers, financial advisors, etc.